HemlataNik/LearningSeleniumATB8x/README.md

-###Programs containing Selenium Learning Resource.
+Programs containing Selenium Learning Resource.

-Topics
+#Topics

-What is Selenium?
+1.What is Selenium?
-Features of Selenium?
+2.Features of Selenium?
-Why Selenium, Advantage, DisAdvantage
+3.Why Selenium, Advantage, DisAdvantage
-How to install Selenium, Use it.
+4.How to install Selenium, Use it.
-Selenium Arch.
+5.Selenium Arch.
 (W3C, Json Wire protocol)